Mining and Token Rewards

 - The HNT Oracle Price is

-In this scenario, total HNT value of DC transferred in this epoch is
+In this scenario, the total HNT value of DC transferred in this epoch is

 - Because the Network DC burn exceeded the

-607.6389available to the Network Data Transfer reward, all Hotspots who did the work over this epoch with split the full
+651.0417available to the Network Data Transfer reward, all Hotspots that did the work over this epoch will split the full

 Additional Notes on Reward Types and Payouts